nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Here are the two exceptions

 * E: NVDA will search for and announce connection status of encoders.
 This is done by locating top-level windows for various encoder windows and using EnumChildWindows to look for actual encoders list.
-* F1: Opens a dialog displaying Controller layer commands (does this sound familiar?).
+* F1: Opens a browse mode document displaying Controller layer commands (does this sound familiar?).

 ### Focusing to Studio window from anywhere